Adenovirus necklace in sterling silver, featuring a 3D printed design inspired by viral symmetry.

 Adenovirus necklace | sterling silver

-The Science of Adenovirus
+The Science Behind the Adenovirus

 FAQ